DXu1998/tim.ly/README.md

 An app I'm creating as a summer project to learn iOS development

-Basic functionality is pomodoro timer, but planned features include
+Basic functionality is pomodoro timer, but planned features include:

 <ul>